 Any Given Child-Tulsa provides equity and access in arts education for every K-8 student who attends Tulsa Public Schools.
 This is accomplished through 14 partners working collaboratively to fund and implement arts education programming, both in the classroom and the community.

-The Goal of the Kennedy Center’s Any Given Child program is to assist communities in developing and implementing a plan for expanded arts education in their schools, ensuring access and equity for all students in grades K-8.
-Tulsa is one of only 25 cities across the nation selected to participate in this initiative.
+The goal of the Kennedy Center’s Any Given Child program is to assist communities in developing and implementing a plan for expanded arts education in their schools, ensuring access and equity for all students in grades K-8.
+Tulsa is one of only 27 cities across the nation selected to participate in this initiative.

 Decades of research has show that arts education:

 Any Given Child-Tulsa is a community-based, collective impact initiative, so it does not belong to any single organization.
 Ahha serves as the Lead Partner Organization, in collaboration with Tulsa Public Schools and 12 other Tulsa arts organizations.
 Ahha and a group of stakeholders called the Community Arts Team Implementation Committee work together to provide oversight and serve as the decision-making body.